ERC Consolidator Grant 2025 · 60 months

 Rotterdam

-Coordinated multimodal recommender systems with the public-transport operator, integrating fixed-line transit with shared micromobility.
+Coordinated multimodal recommender systems integrating fixed-line transit with shared micromobility.

 Munich